 While you will find a lot of lower-quality scooters and it may be tempting to ride them in the rain, these scooters will not fare well in wet conditions.
 It is typically a good idea to shelter these lower-quality scooters when it is raining and wet outside because they do not offer the same build quality that a lot of the premium scooters have.
 Thus, they aren’t as capable of withstanding the elements because of it.

 Another thing that you must factor into the equation is whether or not you will be capable of handling the scooter in wet and slippery conditions.
-It can be increasingly difficult to operate and control your electric scooter when it’s wet outside.
+It can be increasingly difficult to operate and control your eScooter when it’s wet outside.
 After all, the road will be slick and it could cause you to lose control.
 Having wet roads can lower the traction of your scooter’s tires which can make it increasingly difficult to turn and even stop.
-You will find a lot of electric scooters from the lower quality brands to have very poor maneuverability in wet and unfavorable conditions.
-Always ensure you maintain your scooter too
+You will find a lot of escooters from the lower quality brands to have very poor maneuverability in wet and unfavorable conditions.
+Always ensure you maintain your scooter too.

-When You Shouldn’t Ride Your Electric Scooter In The Rain
+When You Shouldn’t Ride Your EScooter In The Rain

 1. Low Visibility Conditions

 One of the things you should look out for would be low visibility conditions.
-You shouldn’t be riding your electric scooter in Ireland when you don’t have proper visibility for safe riding.
+You shouldn’t be riding your escooter in Ireland when you don’t have proper visibility for safe riding.
 While operating your scooter in light rain won’t have any adverse effects on your scooter, you will be putting yourself in a vulnerable position if you cannot see where you are going and if other riders cannot see.
 Therefore, you will want to avoid going out if it is going to be raining very hard.
 If you do then perhaps consider better escooter lighting for safety.

 2. High Standing Water